 Curcumin is the major yellow pigment of turmeric, a commonly used spice, derived from the rhizome of the herb Curcuma longa Linn.
-In the Indian subcontinent and Southeast Asia, turmeric has traditionally been used as a treatment for inflammation, skin wounds, and tumors.
-Clinical activity of curcumin is yet to be confirmed; however, in preclinical animal models, curcumin has shown cancer chemopreventive, anti-nepoplastic and anti-inflammatory properties.
+In the Indian subcontinent and Southeast Asia, turmeric has traditionally been used for the treatment of inflammation, skin wounds, and tumors.
+Clinical activity of curcumin is yet to be confirmed.
+However, in preclinical animal models, curcumin has shown chemo preventive, anti-neoplastic and anti-inflammatory properties.

 Curcumin having a magical curing power is capable for the treatment of various diseases.
 Curcumin is even said to be the best for the treatment of cancer.
 Especially interesting is its ability to prevent the formation of carcinogen-induced intestinal premalignant lesions and malignancies in rats and in the multiple neoplasia (Min/+) mouse a genetic model of the human disease familial adenomatous polyposis.

 Curcumin acts as a scavenger of oxygen species such as hydroxyl radical, superoxide anion and singlet oxygen and interferes with lipid peroxidation .
 Curcumin suppresses a number of key elements in cellular signal induction pathways pertinent to growth, differentiation and malignant transformations.